 The Lethbridge & District Humane Society’s main goal is to find the best possible homes for abandoned, stray and previously owned animals from Lethbridge and surrounding area.
 The Society has been a no-kill haven since its inception in early 1970.
-We also strive, with limited resources and volunteers, to educate the public on the benefits of spay/neuter and vaccinating pets, as well as on responsible pet ownership.
+We also work to educate the public on the benefits of spay/neuter and vaccinating pets, as well as on responsible pet ownership.

 We do not receive regular funding from any level of government.
 We operate on the fundraising events we ourselves or others in the community organize, adoption fees, membership fees, donations from the public (personal and corporate), casino, and occasional grants.

-Our organization is manned mainly by volunteers and 2 part time paid employees.
+Our organization is manned mainly by volunteers.
 Our yearly expenditures amount to approximately $140,000.00.

 All animals entering our facility are vet checked, given their vaccinations and all are spayed or neutered.
 Because we do not euthanize to create space we are limited in the number of cats and dogs that we can take in at any given time.